americanpanorama/panorama-template/README.md

 ##Setup

+#### 0. Install git

+If you're on a Mac, you have this already.
+If you're on windows, get git from [git-scm](https://git-scm.com/download/win) and install with the defaults.

 #### 1. Install dependencies

 Ensure that your Node version matches that present in `.nvmrc`.
-[`nvm`](https://github.com/creationix/nvm) is the easiest way to do this, especially when using projects that require multiple versions of Node (see the `nvm` repo for installation instructions):
+[`nvm`](https://github.com/creationix/nvm) is the easiest way to do this on Mac, [`nvm-windows`](https://github.com/coreybutler/nvm-windows/releases) on Windows.
+Installation instructions are in each of those links.

+To use `nvm` to switch Node versions:

 ```bash
 $ nvm install